WPS/egon.io-website/_pages/home.md

 excerpt: "A lightweight tool to support [*Domain Storytelling*](https://domainstorytelling.org)"
 ---

 [Domain Storytelling](https://domainstorytelling.org) is a collaborative, visual, and agile way to build domain-driven software.
 Egon.io is a lightweight tool to support it.

+Egon runs in your browser, is free, does not require an account, does not track you, and does not process or store your data.

 ## Current Version:

 [<i class="fas fa-play"></i> Use online](app){: .btn .btn--primary .btn--x-large}
 [<i class="fas fa-play"></i> Use latest build*](app-latest){: .btn .btn--primary .btn--x-large}
 *) only recommended for testing new features

-> Have you used *v2.0.0-beta* or *latest build*?
-Please follow these [instructions](https://egon.io/howto#launching-egon) before using the *current* version.

 [<i class="fas fa-book"></i> Changelog](/changelog){: .btn .btn--info .btn--x-large}
 [<i class="fas fa-code"></i> Source](https://github.com/WPS/egon.io){: .btn .btn--info .btn--x-large}